Geospatial Fundamentals GEOG5008

 - Available to Visiting Students: Yes

-All classes will be on two days of the week
+All classes will be on one or two days of the week

 Fundamentals of Geomatics I (10 credits)

 Report based on geospatial data analysis resulting from an independent programming project (35%) (ILO 3,5),

 A series of short weekly class maths tests (15%) (ILO 4)